ainth/Navigable/README.markdown

 Here are the variables navigation elements have:
 	<?php
-		$elem->id;				// In the NavigableWP class, the id is the id of the nav menu item.
-In the NavigableWPPages class it is the id of the actual page
+		$elem->id;				// In NavigableWP class, id of the nav menu item.
+In NavigableWPPages id of actual page
-		$elem->object_id;	// In the NavigableWP class, this is the id of the page referred to by the nav menu item.
-In the NavigableWPPages class it is the id of the actual page...again.
+		$elem->object_id;	// In NavigableWP class, id of the page.
+In the NavigableWPPages class, same as id
 		$elem->order;			// Not too useful.
 The menu order of the item
 		$elem->url;				// Full url of the page/post.
 		$elem->title;			// Name of the element.